Aki (James Bond): Creation

 Aki does not appear in Ian Fleming's 1964 novel.
 She was originally named Suki in Roald Dahl's screenplay.
 According to The James Bond Films, the character was "Dahl's tribute to the Japanese woman of the Sixties".
 The character is portrayed as an attractive female Japanese SIS agent, a skilled ninja and an expert driver who often uses her skills at driving her white Toyota 2000GT sports car equipped with several high-tech communication devices.

 Mie Hama was cast to play Suki, but she had trouble learning English; to solve the problem, she and Akiko Wakabayashi, originally cast to play the part of almost-silent Kissy Suzuki, decided to swap their respective roles.
 Wakabayashi then convinced director Lewis Gilbert to change the name of her character to Aki.

-While Kissy acts as the film's main Bond girl, Aki serves as Bond's main contact and apparent love interest during the early and middle sections.
-When Kissy is set to be introduced as Bond's cover wife, Aki's role draws to a close.
-Her death shortly afterwards clears the way for Kissy to take on the role.

 Character

-Aki is first seen when 007 meets her at a sumo wrestling show.
-Bond is there to meet a contact who will take him to Mr. Henderson, M's recommended contact in Japan.
+Aki is first seen when James Bond 007 (Sean Connery) meets her at a sumo wrestling show.
+Bond is there to meet a contact who will take him to Dikko Henderson (Charles Gray), M (Bernard Lee)'s recommended contact in Japan.
 He confirms that Aki is his contact by saying the code words "I love you" to her.
 Aki takes Bond to meet Henderson in her car.
 After Henderson is killed during their meeting, Bond attacks and kills one of Henderson's killers.
 Taking the man's place, he is driven to the Osato Chemical Works HQ, where he is discovered by the villains.
-Aki rescues him, using her skills as a driver, then takes him to meet her boss, Tiger Tanaka.
+Aki rescues him, using her skills as a driver, then takes him to meet her boss, Tiger Tanaka (Tetsurō Tamba).
 It is after this meeting that a bikini-clad Aki invites Bond to spend the night with her, famously saying "I think I will enjoy very much serving under you", before Bond carries her to bed.

-The next morning, Bond returns to the Osato Chemical Works and meets Blofeld's henchman Mr Osato.
+The next morning, Bond returns to the Osato Chemical Works and meets Ernst Stavro Blofeld (Donald Pleasence)'s henchman Mr. Osato (Teru Shimada).
 Leaving after the meeting, he is pursued by SPECTRE gunmen, from whom Aki rescues him again.
 The gunmen chase Aki's car and she leads them out into the countryside, where a SIS helicopter lifts the gunmen's car off the road with a giant magnet and drops it into the sea (in 2012, Complex ranked it as the sixth best James Bond chase scene).
 She then takes him to a quayside to investigate a ship he suspects is being used by the villains.
 When investigating the ship Bond and Aki are attacked by SPECTRE henchmen.
 Bond tells her to leave and report to Tanaka; Aki refuses to leave Bond at first, but eventually complies.